 The catalog librarian's work should result in the provision of effective bibliographic access to the growing collection of research materials within the general framework of both the developing library-wide bibliographic infrastructure as well as the emerging regional, state, and national shared cataloging networks.
-Catalog librarians should be evaluated on (1) qualitative and quantitative standards; (2) the degree to which logical problem-solving and user-oriented approaches are used in translating cataloging theory into practice; (3) the degree to which useful suggestions are offered regarding policies and planning leading to the effective use of bibliographic records; (4) proficiency in utilizing the library's online shared cataloging system; (5) ability and willingness to share specialized expertise with others; (6) understanding of the specialized principles, functions, techniques, and purposes of cataloging research materials in a great variety of subjects, languages, and formats; and (7) demonstrated ability to recognize and resolve cataloging problems, and to initiate and implement cataloging projects.
+Catalog librarians should be evaluated on (1) proficiency in use of the various systems required by the work; (2) qualitative and quantitative standards; (23) the degree to which logical problem-solving and user-oriented approaches are used in translating cataloging theory into practice; (34) the degree to which useful suggestions are offered regarding policies and planning leading to the effective use of bibliographic records; (4) proficiency in utilizing the library's online shared cataloging system; (5) ability and willingness to share specialized expertise with others; (6) understanding of the specialized principles, functions, techniques, and purposes of cataloging research materials in a great variety of subjects, languages, and formats; and (7) demonstrated ability to recognize and resolve cataloging problems, and to initiate and implement cataloging projects; and (8) ability to work effectively with systems personnel.
 Evidence of effectiveness may include individual and "team cataloging" statistics, procedure manuals, workforms, and implementation memoranda.
 Appropriate evaluators include catalog and public services librarians and, in some cases, colleagues at peer institutions.

 D. REFERENCE.
-Total reference service extends far beyond the utilization of printed information sources to answer ready-reference questions.
-The reference librarian seeks to help patrons answer questions and develop research skills by teaching them to use library resources and information technology.
-To promote access to collections and services, reference librarians compile bibliographies, library guides, indexes, catalogs, etc., conduct orientation sessions for new patrons, search computerized databases, acquire materials not available locally via interlibrary loan, and assist patrons in locating regional, state, and national resources.
+Total reference service involves helping patrons find information contained in a variety of formats, and may be performed in person, over the telephone, e-mail, or through chat. extends far beyond the utilization of printed information sources to answer ready-reference questions.
+TRhe reference librarians seeks to help patrons answer questions and develop research skills by teaching them to use library resources and information technology.
+To promote access to the Library's collections and services, reference librariansthey compile bibliographies, library guides, indexes, catalogs, etc., conduct orientation conduct orientation sessions for new patrons, search computerized databases, acquire materials not available locally via interlibrary loan, and assist patrons in locating regional, state, and national resources.
 Reference librarians actively promote individual and group instruction in work with the academic departments they serve.
 Chief among their teaching responsibilities is course-related bibliographic instruction, which may involve participating with professorial faculty in classroom teaching, offering formal and/or informal courses and seminars in library research methods, teaching courses in the area of a second master's or doctoral degree, participating in independent and/or interdisciplinary studies programs, and working with professorial faculty in designing the library component for course syllabi.
-Reference librarians must also be able to give authoritative presentations to professorial faculty, students, and visitors regarding the library and its policies.
+Reference librarians They must also be able to give authoritative presentations to professorial faculty, students, and visitors regarding the Library and its policies.
 Finally, reference librarians may provide a variety of other services to the general public as required, e.g., training disabled persons to use special library equipment.

 Effective reference service requires strong human relations skills, as well as understanding of the various operations and services of the libraries, an ability to integrate and communicate this information to library users, familiarity with the research processes appropriate to the various disciplines, an ability to translate this knowledge into effective service, and a willingness to pursue patron problems to satisfactory solutions.
-Evidence of effectiveness may include library guides, bibliographies, indices, catalogs, service and/or collection statistics in data base services, bibliographic instruction, interlibrary loan, etc.; descriptions of special projects for the promotion and improvement of service; course syllabi, materials, and evaluations; acknowledgements in published works.
-Appropriate evaluators include professorial and library faculty, students, and, in some cases, colleagues at peer institutions.
+Evidence of effectiveness may include library guides, bibliographies, indices, catalogs, service and/or collection statistics in data base services, bibliographic instruction, interlibrary loan, etc.; descriptions of special projects for the promotion and improvement of service; and course syllabi, materials, and evaluations; acknowledgements in published works.
+Appropriate evaluators include professorial and Library Faculty and staff, students, and, in some cases, colleagues at peer institutions.